devxathena/WinOptimizer/README.md

 1. Set your GitHub token in the script.
 This token is necessary for accessing private repositories and API rate limits.
 You can create a personal access token in your GitHub account settings under Developer Settings > Personal access tokens.

 2. Modify the `DESKTOP_PATH` variable if you want to change the download location.

+## Usage

+To initiate the download and extraction process, simply run the script:
 ```
 python WinOptimizer.py
 ```